01signal.com

 Other considerations

 Using IOB registers is not the only thing to ensure, however: Also pay attention to physical vicinity between the output ports.
 If the output ports are far away from each other, this physical distance can have a bad impact on the clock skew on the FPGA.
-Differences between the lengths of the wires (traces) on the PCB can also have a negative effect.
+Differences between the lengths of traces (i.e. the wires on the PCB) can also have a negative effect.
 In addition, the electrical parameters (voltage, I/O standard, slew rate, drive current etc.) should be the same for all outputs.

 If the FPGA doesn't have IOB registers, the timing constraints become crucial: The basis for using source-synchronous outputs is the ability to ensure a low skew between all relevant output ports.
 Controlling the delay between the flip-flop and the I/O pin is usually enough: If this delay is close to the minimum that is possible for the relevant FPGA, the differences between the outputs will be small enough for most purposes.